“Stellenbosch is famous for three things: its wine, its university (30,000 students) and its oak trees,” said Ian.

 Stellenbosch wine tasting – a whole lot of wine!

-We visited five wineries on our Wine Flies tour – tasting 25 glasses of wine (and even more at lunch at a 6th vineyard winery).
+We visited four wineries on our Wine Flies tour – tasting more than 20 glasses of wine (and even more at lunch at another vineyard winery).

 Of the five essential “s’s” of wine tasting – see, swirl, smell, sip and savor – we unfortunately had to add a 6th “s” to that, spit.
 At least we did a little spitting, or we wouldn’t have made it through the day!

-A pairing of five cheeses and wines at the boutique family-owned Mitre’s Edge eased us gently into our wine tasting day (the cheese and crackers substituted for breakfast).
+A pairing of five cheeses and wines at the boutique family-owned Mitre’s Edge eased us gently into our wine tasting day.

 At the “green” Villiera Farms – where zebra and antelope roam freely and a flock of 1,000 Peking ducks are responsible for natural pest control – we tasted some bubbly and paired different cured meats with wine.